March 30, 2025 -

 Caring Community

-Our dynamic volunteers create a warm environment in which members truly care for one another.
+Our dedicated volunteers create a warm environment in which Mishkan Or members truly care for one another.
 Opportunities for meaningful multigenerational connections strengthen our bonds to each other, to our synagogue, and to the larger community.
 There are so many ways to get involved!
 If you are interested in participating in our Caring Community, please reach out to Wendy Jacobson at wjacobson@mishkanor.org for more information.
 To learn more about our Mishkan Or efforts to increase composting, see further below.

 CARING COMMUNITY OPPORTUNITIES AT CONGREGATION MISHKAN OR